lut0pia/raccoon/docs/README.md

 The code editor is a text editor with syntax highlighting.

-Pressing the `Apply` button or `CTRL+Enter` (while focusing the text input) will send the current code to the virtual machine, so you can see changes happen right away.
+Pressing the `Apply` button or `Control+Enter` (while focusing the text input) will send the current code to the virtual machine, so you can see changes happen right away.

 ## Sprite Editor

-The sprite editor allows you to draw small images that you will then be able to draw into your game.
+The sprite editor allows you to draw small images that you will then be able to render into your game.

+The canvas displays the currently selected sprites (see [Sprite Selector](#sprite-selector) for more information).

+To select a drawing color, either use `Left-Click` on the palette on the right or use `1-8` to select the first 8 colors and `Shift+1-8` to select the last 8 colors.

-The draw canvas displays the currently selected sprite.
-By left-clicking, it will set the texel color to the current color.
-By right-clicking, it will change the current color to be the color of the clicked texel (color picking).
+- Use `Left-Click` to set the texel color to the current color.
+- Use `Right-Click` to change the current color to be the color of the clicked texel (color picking).
+- Use `Control+Left-Click` to fill with the current color.
+- Use `Shift+Left-Click` to select texels
+- Use `Control+C` to copy selected texels
+- Use `Control+V` to paste copied texels

+## Sprite Selector

-The sheet canvas displays the current spritesheet page.
-By left-clicking, you can select the sprite you want to edit.
+The canvas displays the spritesheet.
+The index of the currently selected sprite is displayed above.

-The `Apply` button is only useful if the virtual machine's `Autoapply` is deactivated, in which case it will apply the current sprite data to the virtual machine.
+- Use `Left-Click` to select the sprites you want to edit in the [Sprite Editor](#sprite-editor) or draw in the [Map Editor](#map-editor).

 ## Map Editor

 The map editor allows you to edit a 128x64 tilemap for your game.
 We'll be using the word tile in this document, any 1x1 sprite is a tile, there is no separate memory for either tiles or sprites.

-The map canvas displays a view of the map.
-By left-clicking, it will set the tile under your cursor to the current tile.
-By right-clicking, it will change the current tile to be the tile under your cursor.
-By middle-clicking and moving your mouse, you will be able to drag your view of the map to edit different parts of the map.
+The canvas displays a view of the map.
+The coordinates of the current tile is displayed above.

+- Use `Left-Click` to set the tile under your cursor to the current tile.
+- Use `Right-Click` to change the current tile to be the tile under your cursor.
+- Use `Middle-Click` to drag your view of the map to edit different parts of the map.

-The `Apply` button is only useful if the virtual machine's `Autoapply` is deactivated, in which case it will apply the current map data to the virtual machine.
+## Sound Editor

+The sound editor allows you to create sound effects and music patterns for your game.

+The tempo determines how fast the sound track will play, the instrument determines the basic sound it will make, and the envelope determines an ADSR volume envelope.

+The table represents time on the x-axis and note pitches on the y-axis.
+You can only have one note at a time on a single sound track.

+- Use `Left-Click` to either place notes or remove them.
+- Use `Right-Click` to change a note's volume.
+- Use `Middle-Click` to change a note's effect.
+- Use `Up/Down-Arrow` to transpose one semitone.
+- Use `Control+Up/Down-Arrow` to transpose one octave.

 # Memory